-In search of some snow, incredible views and a challenging first hike for my dog Graham, I set off for Mount Walker in Olympic National Forest.
+In search of some snow, incredible views and a challenging first hike for my dog Graham, today we’re hiking Mt.
+Walker in Olympic National Forest.
 Climbing 2,000 feet in 2 miles, grades up to 25% lead to amazing views of Rainier and the Seattle skyline with a few surprises thrown in on the clearest of days (like today!).

 Graham was very enthusiastic all day and is in much better shape than I am.
 He pulled me all the way up and would get impatient with me when I took too long of a break.